jpsaha/MOTPold/_combinatorics/WarmUp.md

 solutions: /static_files/combinatorics/WarmUp.pdf
 ---

-Some illustrations of Example 1.7 may be found [here](../static_files/combinatorics/WarmUpCircum.pdf).
+Some illustrations of Example 1.7 of the above handout may be found [here](../static_files/combinatorics/WarmUpCircum.pdf).